Trump folds in latest round of perennial American battle: Citizenship and the census

 Then he announced an executive order directing federal agencies to share with the Commerce Department any information that would help sort people into citizenship-status categories — a process that already occurs in significant measure — to obtain what will perhaps be a slightly more detailed version of a picture that has long since been painted.

-“It’s really just a repackaging of what the government already does,” Vanita Gupta, president and CEO of the Leadership Conference Education Fund.
+“It’s really just a repackaging of what the government already does,” Vanita Gupta, president and CEO of the Leadership Conference Education Fund, said.

 It was played up as a major defeat for Trump by Gupta and other critics of the president, who noted that there had been nothing preventing him from issuing the order before a series of adverse court rulings pushed him up against a deadline to start printing the questionnaire so that it could be distributed in time.

-"Trump's attempt to weaponize the census ends not with a bang but a whimper," Dale Ho, director of the ACLU's Voting Rights Project, said in a statement.
+"Trump's attempt to weaponize the census ends not with a bang but a whimper," Dale Ho, director of the American Civil Liberties Union's Voting Rights Project, said in a statement.

 But the fight isn't over — a reality that Attorney General William Barr nodded to in remarks delivered right after Trump spoke.

-The latest dustup was merely a skirmish in the larger war over using citizenship status to help determine which party controls the White House and the House in the future, as well as how federal money is distributed.
+The latest dust-up was merely a skirmish in the larger war over using citizenship status to help determine which party controls the White House and the House of Representatives in the future, as well as how federal money is distributed.

 "That information will be used for countless purposes," Barr said.
 "For example, there is a current dispute over whether illegal aliens can be included for apportionment purposes. ...
 We will be studying this issue."